SafeDL/AutoMetTest/README.md

 All generated test cases have been saved in "Transformed Test Cases" dataset.

-NOTE: Refer to the following link (https://github.com/AUTOMATIC1111/stable-diffusion-webui) to install Stable Diffusion and use our LoRA model.
+NOTE: Please refer to the following link (https://github.com/AUTOMATIC1111/stable-diffusion-webui) to install Stable Diffusion first, and then use our LoRA model.

 [//]: # (## Citing This Work)